isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 * Set Operations: Allows you to perform set operations on selected cohorts (see below for details)
 * Share: This will share the web view of the cohorts with users you select by entering the users e-mail.
-If the email address you entered in not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to log into the site first:(email imputed)."
+If the email address you entered in not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to log into the site first:(email entered)."

 Set Operations
 ==============